 This year, SotM took place between September 21st and 23rd in Heidelberg, Germany.

 We presented our work on the OpenMapTiles project, which is a set of open-source tools for running digital maps, with a focus on generating vector tiles from OpenStreetMap in local coordinate systems.
-Maps in WGS84, which were mentioned in the presentation, can be found here.

 Slides from the presentation are available on SlideShare.